Ultrasound-guided trigger finger release

 Trigger finger (stenosing tenosynovitis) is a condition that affects the tendon in the hand.
 The tendon can get stuck, which causes the finger/thumb to click or lock when bent towards your palm.

-An ultrasound-guided trigger finger release involves releasing the affect sheath to allow the tendon inside to move freely again.
+An ultrasound-guided trigger finger injection delivers steroid into the tendon pulley sheath to allow improvement of your symptoms.
+If deemed clinically necessary by your referring clinician, a trigger finger release may be carried out.
+This involves releasing the pulley to allow the tendon inside to move freely again.

 What are the benefits?